mbadry1/CS231n-2017-Summary/README.md

 - Vanilla Neural Networks "Feed neural networks", input of fixed size goes through some hidden units and then go to output.
 We call it a one to one network.

-- Recurrent Neural Networks RNN can work with Sequences:
+- Recurrent Neural Networks RNN Models:

   - ![](Images/46.png)
   - One to many